Online Statistical Inference for Stochastic Optimization via Kiefer-Wolfowitz Methods: Online Statistical Inference

 where $V_n = \frac{1}{n^2}\sum_{i= 1}^n i^2(\overline{\tth}_i - \overline{\tth}_n)(\overline{\tth}_i - \overline{\tth}_n)^{\top}$, and $\overline{\tth}_i=\frac{1}{i}\sum_{\ell=1}^i\tth_\ell$ is the average of iterates up to the $i$-th iteration, and $\{W_t\}_{t\geq 0}$ is the standard one-dimensional Brownian motion. \end{theorem}

 As an important special case, when $\w = \e_k$ for $k = 1,2, \ldots, d$, we have the convergence in each coordinate to the following pivotal limiting distribution,

-For the asymptotic distribution defined on the right hand side in \eqref{eq:fclt2}, we repeat the quantiles of the distribution published by \cite{abadir1997two} in Table~\ref{table:fclt}\footnote{Since the distribution on the right hand side of \eqref{eq:fclt} is symmetric, we only provide one-side quantiles in the table. }.
+For the asymptotic distribution defined on the right hand side in \eqref{eq:fclt2}, we repeat the quantiles of the distribution published by \cite{abadir1997two} in Table~\ref{table:fclt}\footnote{Since the distribution on the right hand side of \eqref{eq:fclt} is symmetric, we provide one-side quantiles only. }.
 Combining the asymptotic results in \eqref{eq:fclt2} and Table~\ref{table:fclt}, we can construct coordinate-wise confidence intervals for the true parameter $\tth^\star$.
 In addition, as

 can be constructed in an online fashion via the iterative updates of the matrix $\sum_{i= 1}^n i^2\overline{\tth}_i \overline{\tth}_i^\top$ and the vector $\sum_{i= 1}^n i^2\overline{\tth}_i$, the proposed online inference procedure only requires one pass over the data.